-Calls for Proposals, Papers, and Submissions
+Calls for Proposals, Papers, Submissions, and Volunteers

 SECAC posts academic and studio calls of potential interest to our members.
 To add a call, please forward a description in a Word document without special graphics to SECAC administrator Christine Tate at firstname.lastname@example.org.

 Community Service, Art History Instructor, Atlanta (1/11/19)

 Call for Papers, MAHS (12/14/18)

 Graduate Art and Architectural History Papers, UVA (12/15/18)

 Masters Art History Papers and Undergraduate Posters, Alabama (12/14/18)

 Manuscripts for Humanities (6/30/19)